kevinxiong518/interview-question2/README.md

 a random permutation of the array (e.g., `2,3,6,7,1,3,5`) Restarting the spring-boot app and Sending `http://localhost:5000/permutation?id=1` should give back a random permutation of the array (e.g., `2,3,6,7,1,3,5`)

+- ArrayEntity
+contains 3 fields: "id", numbers for storing the array and numbersString for storing array's string value.

+- CustomArrayRepositoryImpl
+1. findArraysByNumbersString
+returns an ArrayEntity by the string value of the array.

+- ArrayPermutationServiceImpl
+1. storeArrayInDB
+stores an ArrayEntity then returns its ID.

+2. getPermutationByIdFromDB
+retrieves an ArrayEntity from database then returns its permutation.

+- ArrayServiceImpl
+1. saveArray
+saves a new ArrayEntity in case there's no ArrayEntity with the same numbersString value, otherwise returns the ArrayEntity with the same numbersString value.

+2. findArrayById
+returns an ArrayEntity by ID, throws an ArrayNotFoundException in case it does not exist.

 ## Guidelines
 * Fork this repository and push your commits